Acura RL: 2009 mid-model change (KB2)

 New shifter and center console arrangements were added, including a Sport mode.
 The steering wheel paddle shifters were reprogrammed for faster response, and the paddle shifters could be operated in both Drive and Sport modes.
 In pre-MMC models, the gear selector had to be put in manual mode for the paddle shifters to operate.

 In exterior length, the 2009 RL grew slightly by 2.2 in.
-The height grew by a scant 0.1 in, while the width, track and wheelbase remained the same,.
-The front end including the hood, and the rear including the trunkline, were revised, and the headlights and taillights redesigned.
-One of the poorly received features of the 2009 RL was its revised grille design, marketed as the "Power Plenum," the first of three similar designs that was soon joined by the second-generation 2009 Acura TSX and the fourth-generation 2009 Acura TL.
+The height grew by 0.1 in, while the width, track and wheelbase remained the same,.
+The front end including the hood, and the rear including the trunkline, were revised, and the headlights and taillights were redesigned.
+The RL received the controversial "Power Plenum" grille that was introduced on the 2009 TL and was later joined by the facelifted 2009 Acura TSX.

 Curb weights increased for 2009.
 The MMC Base weighed in at 4083lbs, the Technology Package model 4085lbs, and the ACC/CMBS with no PAX weighed 4110.
 The equivalent 2006 pre-MMC Technology Package had weighed 4012lbs, and the pre-MMC with ACC/CMBS/PAX weighed 4074lbs.

 For 2009, the Michelin PAX Run Flat Tire system was no longer offered in combination with the CMBS/ACC package.
 ACC became featured alongside CMBS as part of the package name, after a two-year hiatus.
-In reality, ACC was always included as a part of the CMBS.
 Colors were also added and deleted.

-The 2010 Acura RL continued with few changes in the U.S. from the 2009 model, as indicated on the Acura.com website for the RL.
+The 2010 Acura RL continued with few changes in the U.S. from the 2009 model.